limavuc/spectral_dimension_analysis_R/README.md

 # spectral_dispersion_analysis_R
-This package gives tools to calculate the M-dispersion and fractal dimensions of raw time series data >= 1024 valid entries.
+This will eventually be a package providing tools to calculate the M-dispersion and fractal dimensions of raw time series data >= 1024 valid entries.

-Requires tidyverse to work properly.
+The only dependency is tidyverse.